 How is DPN treated?

 Currently available treatments for DPN are typically aimed at relief of symptoms.
 Treatments currently used for these symptoms include antidepressants, topical creams, and NSAIDS or opioids.
 Better glucose control may also help relieve symptoms.
-Unfortunately these therapies have fallen short in their ability to treat the symptoms of DPN for the many who suffer from it.
+Unfortunately, these therapies have fallen short in their ability to treat the symptoms of DPN for many who suffer from it.

 What are we doing about it?

 The goal of the Translational Pain Research group is to discover new and effective therapies for the pain associated with DPN.
 In doing so we hope to provide a better quality of life for those who are affected by this condition.
 If you are interested in learning more about our research studies, please call us at 617-525-PAIN (7246) or email us at email@example.com.